-Leading experts such as Myles Allen, a member of the Department of Atmospheric Physics at Oxford University, say they are convinced by the Met Office's argument.
-American Fred Singer, president of the Virginia Science and Environmental Policy Project, is one of the leaders of the skeptical movement and defends himself by saying that only indirect temperature readings should be used to analyze current climate trends.
-Indirect temperature readings include the study of wood rings, stalactites, fossils, ocean sediments and so on.
-It accuses proponents of the global warming theory of being selective in the use of climate data to show a worrisome trend of temperature changes
+Eminent specialists such as Myles Allen, a member of the atmospheric physics department at Oxford University, say they are convinced by the Met Office's argument.
+The American Fred Singer, president of the Science and Environmental Policy Project in Virginia, is a leader of the skeptical movement and defends himself by asserting that only indirect temperature readings should be used to analyze current climate trends.
+By indirect temperature readings, we mean the study of wood rings, stalactites, fossils, oceanic sediments, etc. He accuses supporters of the global warming theory of being selective in using climate data to show a worrying trend in temperature variations.

 Source: Press release, BBC News, 18 / 11 / 04 Government News Network